Skip to main content

 Surveying method

-TPTracker spoke to 540 of our tenants.
-As part of our preparation for our first submission, we trialled several methods of surveying in pilot surveys, ultimately choosing phone calls for our first official submission.
+TPTracker spoke to 568 tenants over the phone within the year.
+Previously, we trialled several methods of surveying in pilot surveys, ultimately choosing phone calls for our official submissions.
 Housemark, the leading housing and data insight company, report that the majority of landlords conduct surveys via phone, referring to this as the 'middle ground' between in-person and online methods.
 This method was confirmed as most common in the final report published by the Regulator.

 Keeping properties in good repair